ivanproskuryakov/ta-search/readme.md

 ### Installation

-For development and testing purposes project copy the repository with git clone and install the needed following the commands below.
+For development copy the repository using git clone and install package requirements with commands below.

 ```
 python -m venv .env